LauraMayock/The-happy-reader/README.md

 </details>

 ## Site Structure
-On first view The Happy Reader website has 4 pages visible from the navigation bar, the Age group drop down filters the correct information onto the page which is only accessible from the home page.
-Sign in and log in are available on first landing as well as a contact us page.
-There are 2 other pages available on the nav bar when the user signs in.
+On the first view, The Happy Reader website has four pages visible from the navigation bar; the Age group drop-down filters the correct information onto the page, which is only accessible from the home page.
+Sign-in and log-in are available on the first landing and a contact us page.
+Two other pages are available on the nav bar when the user signs in.
 These are View reviews and Add a review.
-In the View Reviews page you can choose one of your reviews you previously created to either amend or Delete.
-This ensures that only authorised users can add or amend information from the database.
+In the View Reviews page, you can choose one of the reviews you previously created to either amend or Delete.
+This ensures that only authorized users can add or amend information from the database.

-The Home page, Login, Signup Age group and Contact pages can be accessed by all users.
-Once a user logs in or signsup they have access to the Reviews dropdown that shows Add review or see reviews.
-The Signup page is removed from the navbar once the user logs in and the log in page is changed to a log out page.
+The Home page, Log-in, Signup Age group and Contact pages can be accessed by all users.
+Once a user logs in or signs-up, they have access to the Reviews dropdown that shows Add review or see reviews.
+The Signup page is removed from the navbar once the user logs in, and the log-in page is changed to a log-out page.

 ## Design Choices

 ### Color Scheme

-The color scheme chosen was a dark almost black colour with a stark white contrast and a bright green used as highlights.
-I chose colours that would allow the imagery stand out.
+The color scheme chosen was a dark, almost black colour with white contrast and a bright green used as highlights.
+I chose colours that would allow the imagery to stand out.

 ![Site colour scheme](/the_happy_reader/Docs/colours.png)

 ### Typography
-One font was chosen for this website and that was Source Sans Pro from google fonts.
-It is clear and simple for reading.
+One font was chosen for this website, and that was Source Sans Pro from google fonts.
+It is clear and simple to read.

 I also chose Kalam for the Logo on both the Navbar and Footer.